 If I’m in a rush and I snap a picture before asking for permission, I will delete it immediately if the person objects.
 Of course, as a pro, I have to have a signed permission form to use it in publications, so I carry cards, ready to hand out.
+Lately I use an app on my smart phone.
 I always show the resulting picture to the subject immediately, which is one of the joys of digital.
 I will also bring prints with me when I return to a spot or mail them to people when possible.

 So much for photography tipping.

 The reality of modern life is that the tip is the norm.
 Wait staff rarely make a living wage without it.
 Ditto with bellhops and a host of occupations, especially when traveling in developing nations.
-What I do I learned from traveling to dozens of countries on all continents (except Antarctica, which I will remedy soon).
+What I do I learned from traveling to dozens of countries on all continents.

 In the USA I generally add 20% to pre-tax restaurant bills and 15% in Canada, more if the service is exceptional.
 At airports I give a buck for each bag to the driver who loads/unloads them onto the shuttle bus and at curbside check-in.
 In hotels, I always leave $3-5/day for the housekeeper.
 If I will be staying for more than a few days, I usually pull the weekday housekeeper aside, get her name, give her an upfront tip and tell her I’ll be giving her an additional tip if she takes exceptional care of our room.
 Works wonders, but has no effect on bedbugs!